ethereum/remix-ide/docs/tutorial_debug.md

 - Compile the code.
 - Go to the Run & Deploy module.

-For the purpose of this tutorial, we will run the `JavaScript VM`.
+For the purpose of this tutorial, we will run the `Remix VM`.

 - Deploy the contract: